 Basic skills (placement) testing for new students must be completed after the admissions application is submitted but before course registration.
-Following the test, students must arrange to meet with academic advisers to discuss examination results, course placements and future educational plans.
-Students transferring from other institutions may be exempt from all or part of this test battery, provided they bring proof of successful completion of prerequisite courses with them for adviser or departmental approval prior to their first registration and provided that an official evaluation of previous college work has been completed prior to any subsequent registration.
+Following the test, students must arrange to meet with academic advisors to discuss examination results, course placements and future educational plans.
+Students transferring from other institutions may be exempt from all or part of this test battery, provided they bring proof of successful completion of prerequisite courses with them for advisor or departmental approval prior to their first registration and provided that an official evaluation of previous college work has been completed prior to any subsequent registration.
 Students who hold degrees from other United States colleges or universities are exempt from all placement testing requirements.

-Placement tests are given at Andrews Air Force Base, Laurel College Center and University Town Center, as well as on the Largo campus.
+Placement tests are given at Joint Base Andrews, Laurel College Center and University Town Center, as well as on the Largo